Las Vegas Posse: After the Posse

 The Posse was the first attempt by one of the major professional sports leagues in North America to place a team in Las Vegas proper.
 Las Vegas had only ascended to major-city status in the 1980s, and even after that most major leagues traditionally avoided it due in part to its gambling reputation.
-Future professional football leagues would place teams in Las Vegas, with the XFL's Las Vegas Outlaws, the Arena League's Las Vegas Sting, Las Vegas Gladiators and Las Vegas Outlaws, and the UFL's Las Vegas Locomotives all residing in the city.
+Future professional football leagues would place teams in Las Vegas, with the first XFL's Las Vegas Outlaws, the Arena League's Las Vegas Sting, Las Vegas Gladiators and Las Vegas Outlaws, the 2009 UFL's Las Vegas Locomotives, and the second XFL's Vegas Vipers all residing in the city.
 The XFL Outlaws and Locomotives did somewhat better drawing fans to Sam Boyd Stadium than the Posse did, although both experienced steep declines as the years went on (to the point where the Locomotives were drawing fewer than the Posse by the end of their run).
 They also had better on-field performance, particularly the Locomotives, who played in all three championship games the UFL had and won two of them.
-In the early 2000's, Las Vegas, which has been home to a Triple-A Pacific Coast League team since 1983 was briefly considered by Major League Baseball as a potential new home for the Montreal Expos (who were soon to relocate) but in the end they would move to Washington, D.C. to become the Washington Nationals, in 2016 however Rob Manfred (current Commissioner of the MLB) said the city was a "viable alternative" for a potential expansion team.
+In the early 2000's, Las Vegas, which has been home to a Triple-A Pacific Coast League team since 1983 was briefly considered by Major League Baseball as a potential new home for the Montreal Expos (who were soon to relocate) but in the end they would move to Washington, D.C. to become the Washington Nationals.
+However, in 2016 MLB Commissioner Rob Manfred said the city was a "viable alternative" for a potential expansion team.

-Major league sports interest in Las Vegas would ultimately culminate when the National Hockey League 21 years later awarded the city an expansion team known as the Vegas Golden Knights which began play for the 2017-18 NHL season.
-The Golden Knights would go on to become the most successful expansion team in North American sports history and make it to the 2018 Stanley Cup Finals in their very first season only to lose (in five games) to the Washington Capitals.
+Major league sports interest in Las Vegas would ultimately culminate when the National Hockey League 21 years later awarded the city an expansion team known as the Vegas Golden Knights which began play for the 2017–18 NHL season.
+The Golden Knights would go on to become the most successful expansion team in North American sports history and make it to the 2018 Stanley Cup Final in their very first season only to lose (in five games) to the Washington Capitals.
 Major league professional football finally settled in the area for good when the NFL's Oakland Raiders relocated to Las Vegas and began play in the city in 2020 playing in Allegiant Stadium in Paradise, Nevada, which replaced Sam Boyd, making Las Vegas the second former CFL city (after Baltimore) to become home to an NFL franchise.
+A National Basketball Association expansion franchise is scheduled to begin play in October 2027, and the Athletics, who previously played in Oakland (1968-2024), Kansas City (1955-67) and Philadelphia (1901-54), of MLB are scheduled to move into a new stadium in 2028.